Flabelatus/CircularWood_4.0_WP1/README.md

 In order to create the blueprints the flask-smorest library is used.

 ### Database
-The database is created using SQLAlchemy is used.
+The database is created using SQLAlchemy.
 You can find the initiation of the database models in the ```./models/wood.py``` for the wood database and ```./models/tags.py``` for the created tags that relates to the wood.